Thank you to everybody who attended or volunteered to make StorySlam, 2018 a great success! We are already planning for next year!

 Support our hard-working and deserving students.

-Our host and featured storytellers
+Thank you to our 2018 host and featured storytellers

 Matt Baron - host